Doodhi Muthia ( Gujarati Recipe)

 - Remove, cool slightly and cut into 12 mm. (½”) slices and keep aside.

-- For the tempering, heat the remaining 2 tsp of oil in a non-stick kadhai and add the mustard seeds.
+- For the tempering, heat the remaining 2 tsp of oil in a deep non-stick pan and add the mustard seeds, curry leaves, sesame seeds and remaining asafoetida and sauté on a medium flame for a 30 seconds.

 - Add the muthia pieces and sauté on a medium flame for 4 to 5 minutes or till they turn light brown in colour and crisp.